OpenAstronomy/GSoC/application.md

 ### which one?

-OpenAstronomy ias a whole is not, but Astropy is under NumFOCUS
+OpenAstronomy as a whole is not, but Astropy is under NumFOCUS

 ## What year was your project started?